marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

       characterizes its capabilities, power consumption, and
       responsiveness to input [IEEE-1621].

-# General Considerations Related to Energy Efficiency Management
+# General Considerations Related to Energy Management

    The basic objective of Energy Efficiency Management is to operate sets of network devices using minimal energy, while maintaining a certain level of